All Episodes

 It says tech support.

-So you're not trying to be president as the media suggests.
+So you're not trying to be president, as the media suggests.

 You are really here because your heart and your passion is this.

-And the president described you as being this is the biggest thing you've ever done.
+And the president described you as being, this is the biggest thing you've ever done.

-Now you're trying to bring sites.
+Now you're trying to bring cypress.

 There could be nothing bigger.

-Peanuts compared to peanuts.
+That's peanuts compared to peanuts.

-You agree with that?
+Do you agree with that?

 Well, it's essential that America be healthy, that America's economy be strong.

-Um, and and if if that if basically it's like my my concern is like if America is the central pillar holding up Western civilization.
+And if that, basically, like my concern is like, if America is the central pillar holding up Western civilization, that pillar must be strong.

 If that pillar falls, the whole roof comes crashing down.

-Including his no place to hide.
+There's no place to hide.

-Including his place to run.
+There's no place to run.

 Nothing.